Start trading now

 Our 'all-in' spread on all individual share options will include both our spread and market spread.
 This applies to both opening and closing transactions.
 No spread is charged on option bets which are left to expire.
 The size of the spread varies, depending on the option premium, the time to expiry and the volatility and liquidity of the underlying stock.

-For limited risk bets a limited risk premium is charged on the opening.
-Bets are opened at our bid/offer price, minus/plus the limited risk premium.
-Bets are closed at our bid/offer.
 Limited risk bets may not be available on certain stocks; please ask our dealers for current information.

 The limited risk premium for bets on UK shares depends on the volatility of the share concerned.
 We will classify a UK share as having a low, medium or high volatility and the premium will vary accordingly.
 We will maintain up-to-date lists of limited risk premiums for individual shares.